perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ## Troubleshooting

+### Client login reverts to password prompt

+In the event that the Perforce client begins prompting for a password, rather than directing the user's browser to the identity provider, check that the Helix Authentication Service is running at the address referenced in the extension configuration (`Service-URL`).
+If the extension is not able to connect to the service, it will defer back to the server to handle the user authentication.

+Ensure the debug logging is enabled in the extension, try the login again, and check the logs for any error messages.
+Based on the message in the log, check for a matching error in the issues described below.

 ### Login fails with 'P4LOGINSSO' not set

 If a Perforce client sees the `Single sign-on on client failed: 'P4LOGINSSO' not set` error when attempting to log in to a Helix Server with the authentication extension installed, then it is likely that the authentication service was not reachable from the extension.
 The nature of this error can be confirmed by enabling the logging in the extension, attempt the login again, and look for a log entry that resembles the following: